OpenBB-finance/OpenBB/README.md

 *The `conda deactivate` -> `conda activate` in the middle is on purpose, this is sometimes required to avoid issues with poetry*

-7. Install poetry dependencies
+8. Install poetry dependencies
 ```
 poetry install
 ```
 This is a library for package management, and ensures a smoother experience than: ``pip install -r requirements.txt``

-8. You're ready to Gamestonk it!
+9. You're ready to Gamestonk it!

 ```
 python terminal.py
 ```

+**NOTE:** When you close the terminal and re-open it, the only command you need to re-call is `conda activate gst` before you call `python terminal.py` again.

 ### Advanced User Install - Machine Learning